-Included in interest bearing loans at 31 December 2020 are loans denominated in USD 649,000 thousand (2019: USD 506,000 thousand) (hedging instrument), which have been designated as a hedge of the net investments in the overseas subsidiaries (with functional currency USD) and are being used to hedge the Group's exposure to foreign exchange risk on these investments.
+Included in interest bearing loans at 31 December 2021 are loans denominated in USD 972,000 thousand (2020: USD 649,000 thousand) (hedging instrument), which have been designated as a hedge of the net investments in the overseas subsidiaries (with functional currency USD) and are being used to hedge the Group's exposure to foreign exchange risk on these investments.

 Gains or losses on the retranslation of interest bearings loans are transferred to other comprehensive income to offset any gains or losses on translation of the net investments in these subsidiaries.
-During the year, foreign exchange loss arising on translation of the hedging instrument amounting to KD 643 thousand (2019: gain amounting to KD 258 thousand) was taken to other comprehensive income (hedging reserve).
+During the year, foreign exchange gain arising on translation of the hedging instrument amounting to KD 1,466 thousand (2020: loss amounting to KD 643 thousand) was taken to other comprehensive income (hedging reserve).